ivan-hc/AM/README.md

 During the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.

-# How to update a program without "am"
+To update a program without "am" instead, just run:

 	/opt/$PROGRAM/AM-updater

-*Note that this works only if the program has a /opt/$PROGRAM/AM-updater script, other programs like Firefox and Thunderbird are auto-updatable.
+Note that this works only if the program has a /opt/$PROGRAM/AM-updater script, other programs like Firefox and Thunderbird are auto-updatable.

 # Repository and Multiarchitecture
 Each program is installed through a dedicated script, and all these scripts are listed in the "[repository](https://github.com/ivan-hc/AM-application-manager/tree/main/programs)" and divided by architecture.